Updated October 2022

 Flydubai is currently offering up to 30 return flights per day between Dubai and Doha for the upcoming FIFA World Cup Qatar 2022 later this year.
 Return matchday tickets are now available to book at flydubai.com with prices ranging from USD 258 (AED 947) to USD 998 (AED 3,665).

 Qatar Airways matchday shuttle flights are now available for bookings and you can secure your flights on Qatar Airway’s dedicated portal.
 Dubai to Doha ticket matches in economy class are priced at USD 258 (AED 947) while business class tickets are priced at USD 998 (AED 3,665).

 These shuttle flights allow fans to travel to Doha and catch World Cup matches before returning back to Dubai on the same day.
 This enables anyone to travel to Doha without necessitating a hotel, apartment or any other accommodation booking.
 Needless to say, GCC fans will benefit from the availability of these shuttle flights to further lighten their World Cup budget.

 As an alternative, you can also consider chartering flights to Doha from your city of residence.
 This will allow you more flexibility in planning for your World Cup trip along with other advantages.

 It’s been estimated that the average daily prices for hotels and apartments for the World Cup would be USD 600 (AED 2,203) and 1,500 (AED 5,509) respectively.

 Currently, available accommodation ranges from hotels, apartments, and cruise ship hotels.
-Fan villages should be announced soon and will most likely take the form of desert camping.
+Fan villages have also been announced in the form of special desert camp accommodations.